Three students examining a labelled skeleton of a dog in a lab

 Develop your understanding of animal biology and its relationship to animal health, disease, growth and development, in theory and practice.

-With pet ownership levels in the UK rising in recent years, there’s increased demand for services such as professional trainers and behaviourists.
+With pet ownership levels on the rise, there’s increased demand for services such as professional trainers and behaviourists.

-Our course combines elements of animal management and animal science, with modules covering behaviour and nutrition, as well as health, reproduction and biochemistry.
+Our course combines elements of animal management and animal science, covering behaviour and nutrition, as well as health, reproduction and biochemistry.

 Course options